swissup/swissup.github.io/m2/extensions/hover-gallery/installation.md

     }
 ?>
 ```
-> If your Hover Gallery version is lower then 1.3.0 then you need to use other code:
+> If your Hover Gallery version is lower 1.3.0 then you need to use other code:
 >
 >   ```php
 >   <?php